connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 ---
 ### New Features ###

- - lambdas (closures)
+ - Lambdas (closures)
- - default methods for interfaces
+ - Default methods for interfaces
- - enhanced type inference (target typing)
+ - Enhanced type inference (target typing)

 "`[Java 8] will enable us to write better Java code, using a more 'fluent', functional, and declarative style, with much less boilerplate code for many common use cases`" - Rad Widmer